wujy28/tp/docs/UserGuide.md

 ### Adding a Patient: `add`

-Adds the specified patient to the system.
+Adds the specified patient into the system.

 Format: `add n/NAME i/IC_NUMBER a/AGE g/GENDER b/BIRTHDAY p/PHONE_NUMBER e/EMAIL a/ADDRESS`
 + Only the `i/IC_NUMBER` field is compulsory.